tkiat/lazyman-pomodoro/README.md

 - Linux
 - Python3
 - Zenity
+- Recommended
 	- [xnotify](https://github.com/phillbush/xnotify).
-I use together with Zenity since Zenity doesn't pop up to current workspace in dwm window manager.
-You may feel free to remove one line of code with xnotify if you like.
-It doesn't affect any functionalities.
+I use together with Zenity since Zenity doesn't pop up to current workspace in my dwm window manager.
+Feel free to uncommented the line in the script with xnotify.
-- It may be a good idea to add text-to-speech packages like festival if you like.
+	- Sound or text-to-speech packages for stronger notification.

 ## How to use
 1. It's just one file.
 Simple to use.